Upgrade DataStax Enterprise 6.8 to 6.9

 Warnings, errors, and exceptions are frequently found in the logs when starting an upgraded node.
 Some of these log entries are informational to help you execute specific upgrade-related steps.
 If you find unexpected warnings, errors, or exceptions, contact DataStax Support.

-You will configure non-standard log locations in dse-env.sh.
+Non-standard log locations are configured in dse-env.sh.

-8. Repeat the upgrade process on each node in the cluster following the recommended Upgrade order.
+8. Repeat the upgrade process on each node in the cluster following the recommended upgrade order.

-9. After the entire cluster upgrade is complete: upgrade the SSTables on one node at a time or, when using racks, one rack at a time.
+9. After the entire cluster upgrade is complete, upgrade the SSTables on one node at a time or, when using racks, one rack at a time.

 Failure to upgrade SSTables when required results in a significant performance impact and increased disk usage and possible data loss.
 Upgrading is not complete until the SSTables are upgraded.